Construction Site Security That Stops Theft in Progress, Not After

 The Real Problem: Recording Isn't Prevention

-Cameras are passive witnesses, not deterrents.
-They capture footage that's useful for insurance claims and police reports — but only after you've already lost materials, tools, and project time.
+Cameras are passive witnesses.
+They capture footage that's useful for insurance claims and police reports, but only after you've already lost materials, tools, and project time.
 Thieves don't care about being recorded.

 They care about whether they get caught in the act.
 By the time you review footage the next morning, your copper, equipment, and materials are already gone.
+The gap between detection and response is what makes traditional construction site security cameras ineffective.

 Motion Alerts Create Noise, Not Action